tmtsoftware/csw/docs/src/main/commons/unit-tests.md

 First, we will set up the test fixtures similarly as we did for the Assembly, and add a similar test to show the component registers itself with the Location Service on startup.

+@@@ note

+This also has been provided in the giter8 template.
+Uncomment the line that launches the HCD before tests are run.

+@@@

 Scala
 :   @@snip [SampleHcdTest.scala](../../../../examples/src/test/scala/org/tmt/nfiraos/samplehcd/SampleHcdTest.scala) { #setup }